appleraincoat/tp/docs/DeveloperGuide.md

 #### Description

-The delete by name feature provides the user the ability to delete a client's profile based on their name.
+The `delete` by name feature provides the user the ability to delete a client's profile based on their name.

-#### Example Usage Scenario
+#### Component Interaction Details
 1. User launches the application.
 2. User executes `delete n/NAME`, wanting to delete the profile on the client with name `NAME`.
 3. LogicManager instantiates a RealodexParser, which parses the command into a DeleteCommand with appropriate parameters.
 4. The DeleteCommand is executed, deleting the client's profile with the name `NAME`.
 5. The UI reflects the updated list of clients.

+#### Example Usage Scenario
+1. Assuming a client with the name `John Doe` exists in the Realodex list.
+2. User executes `delete n/John Doe`, wanting to delete the profile on the client with name `John Doe`.
+2. The UI reflects the updated list of clients, where the client with the name `John Doe` is deleted.

 #### Design Considerations